 The Americas Initiative currently focuses its research on gender in prevention of mass atrocities.
 This angle was chosen following the recognition at GAAMAC III that a gendered lens is needed at all levels for prevention efforts to be effective, that efforts should not be limited to responding to sexual and gender-based crimes, and that gender equality should be mainstreamed across prevention mechanisms.

-In 2021, the Americas Initiative published a policy brief “Lessons learned from armed conflicts in Colombia and Guatemala to prevent violence against girls and women”, in collaboration with local actors Impunity Watch (a GAAMAC partner) and Corporación Humanas.
+In 2021, the Americas Initiative published a policy brief “Lessons learned from armed conflicts in Colombia and Guatemala to prevent violence against girls and women”, in collaboration with local partner Impunity Watch, and Corporación Humanas, which went on to become a partner too in 2022.

 Any state, non-government organization and academic institution involved in atrocity prevention is eligible to become a partner.